eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 This document only applies to the EUDI Wallet ecosystem.
 Attestations that are not bound to Wallet Units are not included in the scope of this document.

+### 1.6 Future work

+The Commission recognised the following topics that need further discussion.
+These topics will be discussed with Member States and the results of these discussions will be reflected in future versions of this ARF:

+- Topic A: Privacy risks and mitigations,
+- Topic B: Re-issuance and batch issuance of PIDs and Attestations,
+- Topic C: Wallet Unit Attestation (WUA),
+- Topic D: Embedded Disclosure Policies,
+- Topic E: Pseudonyms,
+- Topic F: Digital Credential API,
+- Topic G: Zero Knowledge Proofs (ZKP),
+- Topic H: Transaction logs kept by the Wallet Unit,
+- Topic I: Natural person representing another natural person,
+- Topic J: Wallet to Wallet interaction,
+- Topic K: Combined presentation of attestations,
+- Topic L: User requesting data deletion to Relying Parties,
+- Topic M: User reporting unlawful or suspicious requests of data to DPAs,
+- Topic N: Data portability,
+- Topic O: Catalogues for Attestations,
+- Topic P: Secure Cryptographic Interface between Wallet Instance and WSCA,
+- Topic Q: Interface between the User and the Wallet Instance,
+- Topic R: Authentication of the User to the device,
+- Topic S: Certificate transparency,
+- Topic T: Support and maintenance by the Wallet Provider,
+- Topic U: EUDI Wallet Trust Mark.

 ## 2 Use Cases

 ### 2.1 Introduction